njsgibson/religion-ontology-mapping/METHODOLOGY.md

 1. **Bulk JSON Download:** The script downloads the complete FHIR JSON payload for both the v2 and v3 Religious Affiliation CodeSystems in single network requests.
 2. **Recursive In-Memory Parsing:** Rather than making subsequent API calls to find narrower terms, the script uses a recursive Python function (`process_hl7_item`) to walk down the nested `concept` arrays within the local JSON object.
 3. **Deprecation Handling:** HL7 actively deprecates older terms.
 The script parses the `property` array for each concept to identify its lifecycle status (e.g., extracting the `deprecationDate`) and writes this to the `Status` column, ensuring downstream SSSOM mappings do not inadvertently align to retired terminology.

+### Library of Congress Demographic Group Terms (LCDGT)

+**Native Architecture:** LCDGT is a specialized SKOS vocabulary maintained by the Library of Congress.
+Rather than indexing general subjects, it catalogs the demographic attributes of people, grouping mathematically unrelated concepts by broad thematic domains using `skos:Collection` (e.g., `collection_LCDGT_Religion`).
+However, certain religion-related terms (such as occupational roles like "Clergy" or "Chaplains") are filed under the "Occupation" collection, meaning a strict single-collection filter is insufficient.

+**Ingestion & SSSOM Strategy:**
+To capture the full scope of relevant terms while accurately portraying their contextual placement, we use a hybrid discovery approach coupled with a dynamic path builder:

+1. **Hybrid Discovery (Strategy B):** * **Collection Harvesting:** The script first queries the LoC search endpoint, filtering for `collection_LCDGT_Religion`, and harvests the URIs of every member term.
+   * **Explicit Seed Crawling:** Second, the script uses a predefined list of explicit seed URIs (e.g., the URI for "Clergy") to capture relevant branches located in other collections.
+It executes a downward recursive crawl (`skos:narrower`) to ensure all descendants of those seeds are added to the processing queue.
+Seed URIs were selected by manually searching for key terms (e.g., relig*, spirit*, clergy) on the LC Linked Data Service browser.
+2. **Collection-Rooted Ancestry Resolution:** Because the initial extraction results in a flat list of URIs, the script reverse-engineers the hierarchy.
+It uses a recursive Python function (`get_full_lc_path`) to query the `skos:broader` parent for each term, climbing up to the absolute root.
+When it reaches the top node of a branch, it queries the `mads:isMemberOfMADSCollection` property to extract the collection's label.
+This label is prepended to construct a complete, contextual breadcrumb path (e.g., `Religion > Christians > Baptists` or `Occupation > Clergy > Pastors`).
+This path is cached locally to prevent redundant API calls.

+### Logical Observation Identifiers Names and Codes (LOINC)

+**Native Architecture:** Unlike the other ontologies in this project, LOINC is a clinical and laboratory catalog that mixes several entity types within a flat structure.
+A standard query returns a mix of complete observations alongside the atomized parts used to build them:
+* **Observations:** The actual clinical concepts or survey questions (e.g., *Pastoral care Hospital Progress note*).
+* **Parts (`LP` codes):** The internal building blocks LOINC uses to construct observations (e.g., the concept of *Pastoral care*).
+* **Answers (`LA` codes):** The allowable multiple-choice strings for survey questions (e.g., *Your religion*).
+* **Lists (`LL` codes):** Groupings of specific answers.

+Furthermore, full Observations lack a `broader`/`narrower` taxonomy.
+Instead, every code is defined by a unique combination of six independent axes (Component, Property, Time, System, Scale, Method).

+**Ingestion & SSSOM Strategy:**
+Because LOINC lacks a standard graph structure, we use the FHIR API to search for relevant codes and dynamically synthesize a taxonomy based on the entity type:

+1. **FHIR Text-Search Discovery:** We use a predetermined list of root keywords (e.g., *religion, spiritual, chaplain*) to query the `ValueSet/$expand` endpoint, returning a flat list of relevant codes across all entity types.
+2. **Synthetic Hierarchy Categorization:** To satisfy the `Hierarchy_Path` requirement of our schema, the script parses the entity type and builds a structured breadcrumb path.
+Answers, Parts, and Lists are simply prefixed by their type (e.g., `LOINC Answer > Your religion`).
+For Observations, the script extracts the survey instrument name (e.g., FACIT, OMAHA) from the metadata and inserts it into the path to group related questions logically.
+Finally, it uses the "Component" axis as the direct parent grouping (e.g., `LOINC Observation > OMAHA Survey > Spirituality.knowledge > Spirituality Knowledge Community [OMAHA]`).
+3. **FSN Reconstruction:** If the FHIR endpoint fails to return a Fully Specified Name (FSN) for an Observation, the script dynamically rebuilds it by concatenating the 6 extracted axes using the standard LOINC colon format (e.g., `Religion:Type:Pt:^Patient:Nom:Reported`).
+4. **Survey Text Extraction:** Many religion-related LOINC codes represent specific questions on validated clinical intake surveys.
+The script queries `EXTERNAL_COPYRIGHT_LINK`, `SURVEY_QUEST_SRC`, and `CLASS` to identify the survey instrument.
+It also queries `SURVEY_QUEST_TEXT` to capture the question wording, appending this context to the `Description` column.

+### Library of Congress Subject Headings (LCSH)

+**Native Architecture:** LCSH is an associative ontology.
+While it uses SKOS hierarchical relationships (`skos:broader` and `skos:narrower`), it is not built as a taxonomy.
+Connections between concepts frequently jump across unrelated domains, creating a graph where semantic drift is a notable issue.
+For example, crawling downward from a broad seed like "Religions" introduces significant drift into other fields.

+**Ingestion & SSSOM Strategy:**
+To extract relevant religious groups while avoiding semantic drift, we use bounded target seeds instead of crawling from "Religions":

+1. **Targeted Seeds (Strategy B):** Testing revealed that while the ontology as a whole is prone to drift, the "Sects" and "Cults" branches remain conceptually bounded down to their deepest descendants (Level 7).
+The script queries the REST API and recursively crawls downward along the `skos:narrower` paths for these specific seeds.
+2. **Bottom-Up Ancestry Resolution:** Because the extraction starts mid-tree with targeted seeds, the script reverse-engineers the upper hierarchy.
+It uses a recursive Python function (`get_full_lcsh_path`) to query the `skos:broader` parent for each term, climbing up to the absolute root of the Library of Congress catalog to construct a complete, contextual breadcrumb path.
+3. **Crosswalk Extraction:** The Library of Congress links its Subject Headings to external authorities (e.g., matching a subject heading to a Getty AAT concept).
+The script extracts these links by querying `skos:exactMatch`, `skos:closeMatch`, and `mads:hasCloseExternalAuthority` properties, passing them directly to the `Crosswalks` column for future harmonization.

+### Systematized Nomenclature of Medicine – Clinical Terms (SNOMED CT)

+**Native Architecture:** SNOMED CT is a comprehensive, multilingual clinical healthcare terminology.
+It is built on Description Logic.
+Concepts are not merely placed in a taxonomic tree (`Is a` relationships), but are defined by associative relationships.
+For example, the concept "Roman Catholic, follower of religion" is defined by an `Is a` relationship to "Christian, follower of religion" and an `Interprets` relationship to "Social / personal history observable."

+Furthermore, SNOMED enforces a distinction between "Primitive" concepts (which lack sufficient relationships to be automatically classified by a computer) and "Fully Defined" concepts (which are mathematically complete).
+Many social context concepts regarding religion remain Primitive.

+**Ingestion & SSSOM Strategy:**
+Extracting SNOMED CT requires a hybrid API strategy to navigate its scale while preserving its formal logic:

+1. **ECL Bulk Discovery:** To avoid crawling the millions of concepts node-by-node, the script uses SNOMED's Expression Constraint Language (ECL) via the FHIR API (`ecl/<<{seed_id}`).
+This allows the script to request a specific seed (e.g., "Minister of Religion") and return a complete list of all descendant IDs.
+2. **Detailed Node Extraction (Strategy B):** The script iterates through the discovered IDs, querying the Snowstorm Browser API to extract the full JSON metadata payload for each concept.
+3. **Preserving Description Logic:** To ensure downstream mapping tools understand the semantic weight of the source data, the script extracts SNOMED's `definitionStatus` property and maps it to our W3C `Concept_Type` column (saving concepts as either `owl:Class (Primitive)` or `owl:Class (Fully Defined)`).
+4. **Taxonomic Isolation:** While SNOMED payloads contain associative relationships (e.g., "Finding site", "Interprets"), the script intentionally filters the `relationships` array to extract *only* `typeId: 116680003` ("Is a") relationships.
+This ensures that the `Parent_IDs` column and the recursive `Hierarchy_Path` accurately reflect the vertical taxonomy without being polluted by lateral clinical attributes.